-NWB Bank has been able to maintain a good funding record during period from 2020 to 2022 with a diversified investor base and well spread tenors.
-Throughout this period NWB Bank has been able to access the capital markets, raising $\in 10.9$ billion in long-term funding in 2022 compared with $\in 8.3$ billion in 2021 and $\in 13.7$ billion in 2020.
-In 2020, NWB issued $\notin 4.5$ billion in funding by way of ESG Bonds.
-This consisted of a SEK 500 million 3-year tap and a USD 500 million 10-year benchmark under the Green Bond framework, next to $\notin 2$ billion 3-year, $\notin 1$ billion 15-year and USD 1 billion 5-year benchmarks and USD 210 million private placements in SDG format.
-In 2021, NWB Bank issued $\notin 8.3$ billion.
-In 2022, NWB issued $\notin 4.7$ billion in funding by way of ESG Bonds consisting of $\notin 4.1$ billion in SDG Housing Bonds and $\notin 0.6$ billion in Water Bonds The proceeds of the SDG Housing Bonds are specifically used for the financing of social housing and aim to provide affordable housing to citizens with a low to average income and at the same time enhance social wellbeing and create liveable communities.
+NWB Bank has been able to maintain a good funding record during the period from 2021 to 2023 with a diversified investor base and well spread tenors.
+Throughout this period, NWB Bank has been able to access the capital markets, raising ε 8.9 billion in long-term funding in 2023 compared with ε 10.9 billion in 2022 and ε 8.3 billion in 2021.
+In 2021, NWB issued ε 3.6 billion in funding by way of ESG Bonds.
+This consisted of ε 3.0 billion in SDG Housing Bonds and ε 0.6 billion in Water Bonds.
+In 2022, NWB issued ε 4.7 billion in funding by way of ESG Bonds consisting of ε 4.1 billion in SDG Housing Bonds and ε 0.6 billion in Water Bonds.
+In 2023, NWB issued ε 3.8 billion by way of ESG Bonds consisting of ε 2.3 billion in SDG Housing Bonds and ε 1.5 million in Water Bonds.
+The proceeds of the SDG Housing Bonds are specifically used for the financing of social housing and aim to provide affordable housing to citizens with a low to average income and at the same time enhance social wellbeing and create liveable communities.
 The proceeds of the Green Bonds, also referred to as Water Bonds, are used to finance projects of water authorities that contribute to climate mitigation, climate adaption and biodiversity.